 Starting to see why we want to plan all this out first?
 It can be extremely powerful.
 But it can also become extremely complex.
 A few words of caution, before you start planning your action-based autoresponder:

 - Don’t make your flow chart/autoresponder too complex.
 Otherwise you’ll create a maze even you might get lost in.

 - Think about how you might want to change your autoresponders in the future.
 Build in some flexibility for changes.

 - Consider what your prospects want to know about, and what order they tend to want to know it in.
 The “funnel visualization” reports in your Google Analytics account might be helpful with this.

 Let’s go back to time-based autoresponders.
 There are some standard best practices for how often to send autoresponders.
 Generally, marketers send one message a day for about the first week, then send switch to every other day or every few days.
 This gives your readers lots of information when interest is high and slows things down as their enthusiasm tapers.

 While that timing usually works, it’s always important to test.
 Your list is unique.
 Your readers might want emails more often or less often.
 The only way to know is to test.

 GetResponse makes it easy to manage the spacing of your time-based autoresponders.
-There’s also an interface similar to this for action-based autoresponders.

 Here are a couple of other timing issues to consider: